Fair and Just Treatment

 Use of the Internet

 Use of the internet is a privilege and must be used as such.
 Sites which may be considered inappropriate must not be accessed.
 If in doubt a staff member must be consulted.
 The first time a student is found to be accessing such an inappropriate site, the Education Director will issue a warning and a note placed in the learners file.
-If a second offence occurs, the Education Director will recommend expulsion from the Centre for the remainder of the semester to the LWG.
-Teachers of computer classes and the Executive assistant will monitor the use of website usage at least on a monthly basis.
+If a second offence occurs, the Education Director will recommend expulsion from the Centre for the remainder of the semester to the Board.
+Teachers of computer classes and the Executive Assistant will monitor the use of website usage at least on a monthly basis.
 If there is a complaint that a learner is abusing the privilege of Internet usage the staff will check as soon as possible and report the finding to the director for action.

 Drug and Alcohol Policy

 A student under the influence of drugs/alcohol will be reported to the Director of the Centre.
 The Director will arrange to have the student escorted from the premises.
 Any related information will be documented.
 A conference with the student is mandatory before the student re-enters his/her registered program.
 The student may be suspended and/or expelled.
 After the conference there will be a student behaviour contract to be filled out stipulating expectations for school performance.
 The student may be required to seek counseling assistance as condition of remaining in school.
 The student may have to participate in a treatment program.
 An automatic expulsion will be executed if a second offence occurs.
-The following people will be involved in the meeting where appropriate: Student, Counselor, and Director of SBALP.
+The following people will be involved in the meeting where appropriate: Student, Counselor, and Director of SBALC.
 The Board will recommend any student who has committed a serious offence serve a lengthy suspension and/or be expelled.
 Any student found trafficking or attempting to traffic alcohol, controlled substances, and mood altering substances, or prescription drugs on school property will be expelled immediately and the police will be notified.